Abdullah0x0/Minimax-Artificial-Intelligence-Tic-Tac-Toe/README.md

 # Tic-Tac-Toe with AI Opponent

 This project enhances the classic Tic-Tac-Toe game by introducing an Artificial Intelligence (AI) opponent and the ability to choose a custom board size, ranging from the traditional 3x3 up to a more challenging 5x5 grid.
-Compete against an AI that utilizes a heuristic evaluation to make its moves, making each game engaging and unpredictable.
+Compete against an AI that utilizes the minimax algorithm and a heuristic evaluation to make its moves, making each game engaging and unpredictable.

 ## Features